The Washington Prospectors Mining Association(WPMA) is the largest non-profit small scale mining association in the State of Washington.

 mining HPA's can be completed on-line via WDFW's

-Aquatic Protection Permitting System (APPS) or by filling out and submitting either of these applications;
+Aquatic Protection Permitting System (APPS) or by filling out and submitting the

 Simplified application for all other Locations, Timings and equipment modifications.